 A heatmap is a visual storytelling exercise.
 It organizes data about an image using color-coded zones representing the frequency of activities, interactions, or sentiments.

-Given current consumer trends, it doesn't come as a surprise that heatmaps have been gaining popularity in recent years amongst leading consumer insights researchers.
-While they remain a key tool in user interface and experience research to assess website effectiveness, their usage in concept and product testing research continues to gain popularity.
+Historically, heatmaps have been a popular visualization tool with data-driven researchers across industries.
+Given current consumer trends, it shouldn’t come as a surprise that heatmaps have been gaining popularity in recent years amongst leading researchers.
+While they remain a key tool in user interface and experience research, their usage in concept and product testing research continues to gain popularity.

-Exploring white space and prototyping are important initial steps in the product innovation process.
-If you have some initial ideas or mock-ups for a product, heatmaps can be an important early indicator about which product attributes your potential customers would love, hate, be compelled by, or, just as importantly, be repelled by.
+Whitespace & Prototype Testing Exploring white space and researching prototypes are important initial steps in the product innovation process.
+If you have some initial ideas or mock-ups for a product, heatmaps can be an important early indicator about which attributes your potential customers would be compelled by, or (just as importantly) be repelled by.

-Getting feedback on visual design elements such as fonts, colors, layouts, and imagery is an important step in the research process, and a heatmap experiment is one of the most cost and time efficient ways to do it.
+Design Testing Getting feedback on visual design elements like fonts, colors, layouts, and imagery is an important step in the research process, and heatmap experiments are one of the most cost- and time-efficient ways to do it.

 Respondents have the opportunity to select and react to design elements, logo placements, packaging types, and other details - allowing you to understand where consumers focus their attention and in what order.

-Your go-to-market messaging and content can either make or break a successful product launch.
-However, message testing isn’t just about the words themselves - the taglines, logos, and other text in the ad are just as important as the package and product designs.
+Ad & Message Testing Your go-to-market messaging and content strategy can make or break your product launch.
+However, message testing isn’t just about the words themselves - the taglines, logos, and other copy in the ad are just as important as the package and product designs.

-Of course, the shelf is the critical point in the in-store customer journey.
+Of course, the shelf is a critical point in the in-store customer journey.
 Heatmaps are a great way to understand optimal shelf placement and product combinations that will entice consumers to reach for your products.
 They can also help with the design of the shelf itself!

 These are just five primary examples of how heatmaps can enhance your consumer research to provide visual, data-driven insights.
 They are a quick, fun way for consumers to provide insights in a survey setting, and make a great addition to any research report.

 Start exploring new use cases and research projects with heatmaps!
-And of course, reach out to the team at SightX to learn more or to get started today.
+And of course, reach out to the team at SightX to learn more.